How to manage access authentication#

-In Aldryn Django projects, access via password can be managed by the Aldryn SSO addon.
+In Aldryn Django applications, access via password can be managed by the Aldryn SSO addon.

 By default, the Test site is password protected while the Live site is not.
 This is controlled by the